kaleidos-ventures/taiga-blog/content/2022-01-26_Update_TaigaNext.md

 #### What's going on with TaigaNext?

 Why don't we just call it Taiga7?
-Because we feel we need to have a different codename that reflects our ambitions, but you can privately think of it as Taiga7 if you want.
+Well, we feel we need to have a different codename that reflects our ambitions, but you can privately think of it as Taiga7 if you want.
 [Esther Moreno](https://kaleidos.net/kaleiders/720B34), one of the UX designers at Taiga said the other day:

 **"I love the fact that we can question **everything** with TaigaNext, we don't have to take anything for granted, nothing".**